 More Topics To Talk About With Your Crush

 Common interests are a good place to start, but they aren’t the end.
 If you do have something special in common, like a great love for sports, ask about how they developed this passion.
-When the game is over, it's time for a new one to begin.
 Play a good game of twenty questions with guidelines set on personal interests.
 Think of the things you can learn about each other!

 If you and your partner both like to read, you could create your own “book club” and read the same books.
-If you don’t like sports or reading, there are endless hobbies that you can either find you have in common or, even better sometimes, start a new hobby together.
-Starting something new, something neither of you has previous experience with, can really bring a couple closer together and give you a lot of things to talk about.
-Ask if there’s a hobby or skill they’d want to learn more about as a way to see if there’s something you can connect on.
+If you don’t like sports or reading, there are endless hobbies that you can either find you have in common or, even better, start a new hobby together.
+Starting something neither of you has previous experience with can really bring a couple closer together and give you a lot of things to talk about.

 Where It Leads